 Table of Contents

-1 Biochemical process of anaerobic digestion
+1 The biochemical process of anaerobic digestion

 Anaerobic digestion is often considered to be a complex process, the digestion itself is based on a reduction process consisting of a number of biochemical reactions taking place under anoxic conditions.
 Methane formation in anaerobic digestion involves four different steps: hydrolysis, acidogenesis, acetogenesis, and methanogenesis.

-Generally in an anaerobic digestion process, the rate limiting step can be defined as the step that causes process failure under imposed kinetic stress.
-In other words, in a context of a continuous culture, kinetic stress is defined as the imposition of a constantly reducing value of the solids retention time until it is lower than the limiting value; hence it will result in a washout of the microorganism.
+Generally in an anaerobic digestion process, the rate-limiting step can be defined as the step that causes process failure under imposed kinetic stress.
+In other words, in a context of continuous culture, kinetic stress is defined as the imposition of a constantly reducing value of the solids retention time until it is lower than the limiting value; hence it will result in a washout of the microorganism.

 The anaerobic digestion process can be divided into two phases as illustrated in Figure 1.
-The microorganism carrying out the degradation reactions in each of these phases differ widely regarding physiology, nutritional needs, growth kinetics, and sensitivity to environment.
-Very often, it is difficult to keep a delicate balance between these two groups: the acid forming and the methane forming microorganisms, which lead to reactor instability and consequently low methane yield.
+The microorganism carrying out the degradation reactions in each of these phases differ widely regarding physiology, nutritional needs, growth kinetics, and sensitivity to the environment.
+Very often, it is difficult to keep a delicate balance between these two groups: the acid-forming and the methane forming microorganisms, which lead to reactor instability and consequently low methane yield.
 The two main groups of microorganisms could be physically separated with the intention of making use of the difference in their growth kinetics.
 In order to accomplish phase separation, several techniques have been employed such as membrane separation, kinetic control, and pH control.

 Figure 1: Phase separation of the anaerobic digestion system

-This is the first step in anaerobic digestion process, it involves the enzyme-mediated transformation of insoluble organic materials and higher molecular mass compounds such as lipids, polyssacharides, proteins, fats, nucleic acid etc. into soluble organic materials i.e. to compounds suitable for the use as source of energy and cell carbon such as monosaccharides, amino acids and other simple organic compounds.
-This step is carried out by strict anaerobes such as bacterides, clostridia and facultative bacteria such as streptococci etc. This first stage is very important because large organic molecules are simply too large to be directly absorbed and used by microorganisms as a substrate/food source.
+This is the first step in the anaerobic digestion process, it involves the enzyme-mediated transformation of insoluble organic materials and higher molecular mass compounds such as lipids, polysaccharides, proteins, fats, nucleic acid etc. into soluble organic materials i.e. to compounds suitable for the use as the source of energy and cell carbon such as monosaccharides, amino acids and other simple organic compounds.
+This step is carried out by strict anaerobes such as bactericides, clostridia and facultative bacteria such as streptococci etc. This first stage is very important because large organic molecules are simply too large to be directly absorbed and used by microorganisms as a substrate/food source.
 To accomplish biodegradation, certain microorganisms secrete different types of enzymes, called extracellular enzymes, which “cut” the larger molecules up into smaller pieces that the microorganism can then take into the cell and use as a source of energy and nutrition.
 Some microorganisms secrete several different enzymes, which allow them to break down different types of organic materials.
 Other microorganisms are specialised.
 For example, they secrete enzymes that break down either sugar or protein.
 Microorganisms that break down different sugars are called saccharolytic, while those that break down proteins are called proteolytic.
 There are different enzymes for sugars, proteins, fats etc. The rate of decomposition during the hydrolysis stage depends greatly on the nature of the substrate.
 The transformation of cellulose and hemicellulose generally takes place more slowly than the decomposition of proteins.

-The monomers produced in the hydrolytic phase are taken up by different facultative and obligatory anaerobic bacteria and are degraded further into short chain organic acids such as butyric acids, propanoic acids, acetic acids, alcohols, hydrogen and carbon dioxide.
+The monomers produced in the hydrolytic phase are taken up by different facultative and obligatory anaerobic bacteria and are degraded further into short-chain organic acids such as butyric acids, propanoic acids, acetic acids, alcohols, hydrogen and carbon dioxide.
 The concentration of hydrogen formed as an intermediate product in this stage influences the type of final product produced during the fermentation process.
-For example, if the partial pressure of the hydrogen were too high, it would decrease the amount of reduced compounds.
+For example, if the partial pressure of the hydrogen were too high, it would decrease the number of reduced compounds.
 In general, during this phase, simple sugars, fatty acids and amino acids are converted into organic acids and alcohols.

 The products produced in the acidogenic phase are consumed as substrates for the other microorganisms, active in the third phase.
-In the third phase, also called the acidogenic phase anaerobic oxidationare performed.
+In the third phase, also called the acidogenic phase anaerobic oxidation is performed.
 Products which cannot be directly converted to methane by methanogenic bacteria are converted into methanogenic substrates, volatile fatty acids and alcohols (VFA) are oxidized into methanogenic substrates like acetate, hydrogen and carbon dioxide, VFA with carbon chains longer than one unit are oxidized into acetate and hydrogen.
 It is important that the organisms which carry out the anaerobic oxidation reactions collaborate with the next group, the methane forming microorganisms; this collaboration depends on the partial pressure of the hydrogen present in the system.
 Under anaerobic oxidation, protons are used as the final electron acceptors which lead to the production of H2.
-However these oxidation reactions can only occur if the partial pressure of hydrogen is low, which explains why the collaboration with the methanogens is very important since they will continuously consume the H2, to produce methane.
+However, these oxidation reactions can only occur if the partial pressure of hydrogen is low, which explains why the collaboration with the methanogens is very important since they will continuously consume the H2, to produce methane.
 Hence during this symbiotic relationship inter-species hydrogen transfer occurs.

-In the methanogenic phase, the production of methane and carbon dioxide from intermediate products is carried out by methanogenic bacterial under strict anaerobic conditions.
+In the methanogenic phase, the production of methane and carbon dioxide from intermediate products is carried out by methanogenic bacterial under strictly anaerobic conditions.
 Methanogenesis is a critical step in the entire anaerobic digestion process as it is the slowest biochemical reaction of the process.
-Methanogenesis is the final stage whereby methanogenes bacteria converts hydrogen, acetic acid, and carbon dioxide to methane and carbon dioxide.
+Methanogenesis is the final stage whereby methanogens bacteria converts hydrogen, acetic acid, and carbon dioxide to methane and carbon dioxide.
 Equation 1 shows a simplified generic anaerobic digestion.